Dual Diagnosis Treatment Center in Arizona

 Addiction and/or alcoholism is common in people with anxiety because they use chemical substances in an attempt to cope with their fears and relax in social situations.
 Ironically, drugs and alcohol only intensify feelings of angst, nervousness, and paranoia, worsening the anxiety disorder.
 The only way to improve the patient’s health is for the abuse to stop and the anxiety to be treated at the source.

-Personality disorders are defined as persistent patterns of inner experience and behavior that is inflexible and deviates from cultural expectations.
+Personality disorders are defined as persistent patterns of inner experience and behavior that are inflexible and deviates from cultural expectations.
 These disorders generally surface in adolescence or early adulthood and remain stable for some time before causing great distress or impairment.
-Examples of personality disorders include schizophrenia, antisocial personality disorder and borderline personality disorder.
+Examples of personality disorders include schizophrenia, antisocial personality disorder, and borderline personality disorder.

 Each personality disorder is truly unique, but again, the symptoms are often intertwined with symptoms of drug abuse.
 The symptoms associated with personality disorders are generally more invasive than with mood or anxiety disorders because they replace the person’s entire way of thinking and behaving, leading to delusions, hallucinations and a loss of contact with reality.
 Intense therapy is required.

 The River Source treats the addiction and the underlying condition so that the patient can experience relief from both.
 Contact us today to learn more about our integrative approach at our dual diagnosis treatment center in Arizona.

 Mental Health and Addiction?